 Ryan Bayley OAM was Inducted into The Sport Australia Hall of Fame in 2015 as an Athlete Member for the sport of cycling.

-Bayley was the spearhead of Australia’s hugely successful track cycling campaign at the 2004 Olympic Games in Athens which produced a record 11 gold medals, two silvers and three bronze.
+Bayley was the spearhead of Australia’s hugely successful cycling campaign at the 2004 Olympic Games in Athens which produced a record 11 medals, including six gold, two silvers and three bronze.